nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 4.md

 This enum explicitly describes the possibility of absence of the value, and it must be explicitly checked, therefore there can't be a bug because you forgot to check if the values was null.

-Now, we know how generics works, and they works also on enums, so we can make that enum generic to any type, no?
+Now, we know how generics works, and they works also on enums, so we can make that enum generic to any type, right?

 ```rust
 enum Option<T> {